simonewebdesign/simonewebdesign/source/_posts/2014-02-09-ruby-on-rails-synchronize-views-database-after-migration.md

 ```

 <p>
   That's it.
 This is basically the process.
-It's way too labourious, I know, but the truth is that we just can't efficiently automatize a process like this, because: what if we generate more migrations during the journey?
+It's way too labourious, I know, but the truth is that we just can't efficiently automate a process like this, because: what if we generate more migrations during the journey?
 We would have to delete them and recreate again the whole schema by running <code>rails generate scaffold</code>, <code>rake db:reset</code> and rerun the generate again and again... well, that sucks.
 At this stage we've got the point: it's better to do it manually!
 Rails gives us tons of helper methods to format prices and get things done, and that's definitely the path to follow.
 </p>

 <p>